Pickleball in the United States: Professional pickleball tours and leagues

 The first professional pickleball tour, the Professional Pickleball Federation (PPF), was formed in 2016 by John Gullo.
 Gullo, known as "the father of professional pickleball", was inducted into the Pickleball Hall of Fame in 2024.
 In March 2017 the PPF organization merged with the USAPA, now the USAP.

 The popularity of pickleball spurred the growth of investors and sponsors.
-As a result, two pro pickleball tours were independently formed in the United States in 2019, the Association of Pickleball Professionals (APP, now the Association of Pickleball Players), and the Pickleball Professionals Association (PPA).
+As a result, two pro pickleball tours were independently formed in the United States in 2019, the Association of Pickleball Professionals (APP, now the Association of Pickleball Players), and the Professional Pickleball Association (PPA).
 A professional pickleball league, Major League Pickleball (MLP), was formed in 2021, and a senior professional league, the National Pickleball League of Champions Pros (NPL), was formed in 2022.
 In 2023 the PPA and MLP merged under one umbrella organization, the United Pickleball Association (UPA).

 Association of Pickleball Players

 The APP and APP Tour were formed by Ken Herrmann.
 Herrmann aligned his tour with USA Pickleball (USAP), the original governing body of pickleball in the United States.
 All games are sanctioned by USAP and must abide by USAP rules.
 The 2022 APP Tour includes 32 tournaments in five countries and has attracted an average of 800 players in each tournament.
 Total prize money is expected to be $2 million.
 Originally the APP was named the Association of Pickleball Professionals, but was changed to the Association of Pickleball Players in 2023 to reflect the organizations support of both amateur and professional players.

 In January 2024 the APP announced that it had reached an agreement to make The Fort, in Fort Lauderdale, Florida, its new permanent home and training center.
 Founded by Brad Tuckman and Rich Campillo, and scheduled to open in December 2024, the new facility will include 43 pickleball courts, including the world's first dedicated pickleball stadium.